 History and Origin of Russian Blue Cats

 It’s thought that British sailors transported Russian Blue cats to Great Britain in the 1860s.
 At the first modern-day cat show held at London’s Crystal Palace in 1871, a Russian Blue was shown under the name “Archangel Cat.”
 Early photos show the cat as a solid blue feline of foreign type with a short, dense, glossy coat.
-Besides Archangel Cat, in the past, the breed was also known as the Spanish Blue, Foreign Blue and Maltese Blue.
-Over the years, the term “Maltese” came to mean any solid blue cat.
+They’ve also acquired the nickname “Maltese,” which is a term that has come to describe any completely blue cat.

 Appearance of a Russian Blue

-The Russian Blue, as one might expect, comes in only one color and pattern – solid blue.
-The color that cat fanciers call blue is actually gray to the rest of us.
-The coat’s outer hairs are decorated with silver tipping that reflects light, giving the coat a silvery sheen.
-Although blue is the only color accepted by the North American registries, other colors are accepted in other countries.
+This breed’s most distinctive feature is its beautiful coat.
+It is silky, plush and so dense it stands out from the body.
+The thick undercoat gives the fur its density, and no doubt helped protect the cat from the harsh winters in its native land.
+As you might expect, hair comes in only one color and pattern – solid blue.
+The color that cat fanciers call a blue coat actually closely resembles gray, and outer hairs are decorated with silver tipping that reflects light, giving the coat a silvery sheen.
+Although blue is the only color accepted by the North American registries, other colors are accepted elsewhere.
 The Australian Cat Federation (ACF), for example, accepts the Russian in blue, black, and white.

 Russian Blue Cat’s Personality